Precision-Medical-Imaging-Group/SegmenterApp-HAIL/docs/index.md

 **I have read the instructions and agree with the terms.** [Return to the application](https://hail.hope4kids.io/).

-The **Brain Harmonzation Tool (HAIL)** is a free, open-source web-based application designed at [Children's National Hospital](https://www.childrensnational.org/) for the harmonization of brain magnetic resonance imaging (MRI).
+The **Brain Harmonization Tool (HAIL)** is a free, open-source web-based application designed at [Children's National Hospital](https://www.childrensnational.org/) for the harmonization of brain magnetic resonance imaging (MRI).
-Developed in Python, this software aims to be used as preprocssing tool to provide precise quantitative analysis of brain MRI, to support clinical decision-making in diagnosis and prognosis.
+Developed in Python, this software aims to be used as a preprocssing tool to provide precise quantitative analysis of brain MRI and support clinical decision-making in diagnosis and prognosis.

 # Usage

-This software currently functions on the the t1 MRI sequences: native pre-contrast T1-weighted (t1n) and
+This software currently functions on the t1 MRI sequences: native pre-contrast T1-weighted (t1n) and
-contrast enhanced T1-weighted (t1c).
+contrast-enhanced T1-weighted (t1c).
 These sequences should be uploaded in NIfTI format (*i.e.*, **.nii.gz**).
 Before uploading, we strongly recommend performing **de-identification** to remove any protected health information, including **defacing** if necessary.

 **Pre-processing** in the harmonization is under development.
-At this time, we expect users to  resample the inputs to isotropic 1 mm resolution of 192x224x192.
+At this time, we expect users to  resample the inputs to an isotropic 1 mm resolution of 192x224x192.

 Once the MRI sequences are uploaded, select the uploaded modality from the dropdown and click the **Start Harmonization** button.
 The process typically takes around 8 minutes.
-Afterward, the MRI sequence before and after harmonization is visualized on axial, coronal and sagittal views using the interactive **Sliders**.
+Afterward, the MRI sequence before and after harmonization is visualized on axial, coronal, and sagittal views using the interactive **Sliders**.
 Harmonization results can be downloaded in
 NIfTI format by clicking the **Download Harmonized File** button.

 For **demonstration** purposes, we provide sample cases at the bottom of the page.